kumu/docs/guides/controls/image-control.md

 * `src` the url of the image to include (must be wrapped in quotes)
 * `width` override the width of the image (optional)
 * `height` override the height of the image (optional)

+[Check out our controls reference](/guides/controls/controls-reference.md) to see the full list of properties and values recognized by the image control.